 The AFC participates in community advisory and planning groups and works in collaboration with agencies whose activities and interests overlap with those related to the AFC’s mission.

-- Cuyahoga Ending the HIV Epidemic (EHE) Advisory Council
+- Ending the HIV Epidemic (EHE) Community Advisory Group

 - Cuyahoga Regional HIV Prevention & Care Planning Council